meraki/dashboard-api-go/README.md

 # dashboard-api-golang
 Dashboard API for Go

 The Meraki Dashboard API Golang library provides all current Meraki [dashboard API](https://developer.cisco.com/meraki/api-v1/) calls to interface with the Cisco Meraki cloud-managed platform.
+The library requires Go 1.16+, receives support from the community, and you can install it according to the instructions below:

 ## Requirements
 [Go Programming Language](https://golang.org/doc/install) >= 1.16